“If you cannot get rid of the family skeleton, you may as well make it dance.”

 So, I offer the wisdom of Emily Bernard, who believes that to write about your family, no matter how excruciatingly honest or seemingly unfair, is still an act of love.

-In this workshop, we will create a supportive environment for us to explore the breadth and depth of our complex family relationships in poetry.
+In this online workshop, we will create a supportive environment for us to explore the breadth and depth of our complex family relationships in poetry.
 We will read and discuss poems that inspire us to consider multiple avenues for writing about the bounties and pitfalls of our family pasts, presents, and futures including childbirth, death, physical and mental illness, trauma, ancestral relationships, global family, diaspora, and chosen family.
 We will also use this space to read nonfiction texts (interviews, essays, etc.) that help us navigate and hopefully overcome the anxieties associated with this troublesome domain.
 Of course, there will also be room to explore the unique, unconditional love of family.
 Poets we will read in this workshop include Theresa Hak Kyung Cha, Layli Long Soldier, Ross Gay, Hala Alyan, Diana Khoi Nguyen, Christine Garrett, Maya Abul-Hayat, BH Fairchild, jess rizkallah, Ada Limon, Sharon Olds, Mark Jarman, and many others. .

 Maha Ahmed is an English Literature & Creative Writing PhD candidate at the University of Houston.
 She holds an MFA in Poetry from the University of Oregon.
 Her poetry and reviews have appeared or are forthcoming in Grist, The Adroit Journal, 580 Split, Rusted Radishes, The Recluse, and elsewhere.
 Her critical and creative work explores the Arab-American diaspora, World Literature, translation, and global feminism.
 She edits poetry for the Beirut-based literary magazine Rusted Radishes and is currently working on a hybrid text exploring the intersections of language, spirituality, and corruption.
 Find her on twitter @mahaahmed81.